 Foreclosure sales are conducted by the Sheriff’s Office.
 These sales involve real estate of the defendant(s), but may also involve personal property.
 In both cases, property is levied upon, offered for sale and the proceeds will be applied towards a judgement against the defendant(s).

-With a general execution involving real estate, the defendant’s rights, title and interest are being sold.
+- In a general execution, the plaintiff directs the Sheriff on what to sell.
+If a general execution involves real estate, only the defendant’s rights, title and interest in that real estate are being sold.

 - Completed Foreclosure Sales 2018 (PDF)

 - Completed Foreclosure Sales 2016 (PDF)